Tradenomiliitto/tradenomiitti/CONTRIBUTING.md

-# Contributing to Tradenomiitti
+# Contributing to MiBit

+If you wish to contribute to upstream, please go to [Tradenomiitti](https://github.com/Tradenomiliitto/tradenomiitti/blob/master/CONTRIBUTING.md).
+Otherwise follow the guide below:

-You will likely want to do some customization to the look and feel of Tradenomiitti to make it your own.
-This guide tells you how to make contributing upstream straightforward, despite the look and feel changes you've made.
+You will likely want to do some customization to the look and feel of MiBit to make it your own.
+This guide tells you how to make contributing straightforward, despite the look and feel changes you've made.

 ## Step 1.
 Make your customization commits separately